pnuu/halostack/doc/source/plan.rst

 - remove gradients

+  - use blurred version of the image
   - use gradient model

     - fit the gradient plane: ax^2 + by^2 + cx + dy + e
+    - random reference point selection?
+    - isotropic reference point selection with area exclusion mask?
+    - user supplied reference points?

-  - use blurred version of the image
+      - from first image, use same locations for each image
+      - select points individually for each image

 Calculate stacks
 ________________